lucacicchese/DLA_LABS/LAB03/README.md

 - it has about 1.07k examples in the validation and test sets
 - each set is perfectly balanced with 50% positive and 50% negative reviews
 - negative reviews have been labeled with 0 and positive ones with 1
-- the minimum string lenth is 4 characters and  maximum length is 267
+- the minimum string length is 4 characters and  maximum length is 267

 ### Implementation 1